If you are (or someone you are with is) in immediate danger or feel unsafe, call 9‑1‑1.

 The University of Oregon is committed to fostering an environment free of sexual harassment, including sexual assault, dating or domestic violence, gender-based harassment and bullying, and stalking.
 We expect community members to engage in relationships and sexual interactions that are characterized by consent.

-The Crisis Intervention and Sexual Violence Support Services staff provide crisis intervention services 24 hours a day, seven days a week.
+The Care and Advocacy Program staff provide crisis intervention services 24 hours a day, seven days a week.

 The University Counseling Services offers confidential support, evaluation, and counseling for students experiencing personal difficulties as a result of having experienced an incident of sexual harassment, including sexual assault, dating or domestic violence, gender-based harassment or bullying, and stalking.
 Professional counseling staff, licensed psychologists or therapists with experience in trauma response and healing are available to assist students with personal counseling.